projectacrn/acrn-hypervisor/doc/faq.rst

 .. _config_32GB_memory:

-How do I configure ACRN's memory size?
+How Do I Configure ACRN's Memory Size?
 **************************************

 It's important that the ACRN configuration settings are aligned with the